kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 ### Configuration of the iRODS connection

 Log in to the [KU Leuven ManGO portal](https://mango.kuleuven.be/) and click on 'How to connect'.
-Then, follow the instructions under 'iCommands Client on Linux'.
+Then, follow the instructions under 'iCommands on Linux'.

 You will then start an iRODS session that will last 7 days.
 After 7 days the created temporary password will expire and you will need to repeat this procedure to reconnect to iRODS.